 Incredible Edible Greyton

 Fresh, locally grown, organically produced vegetables are now available in Greyton at the two weekly markets on Saturdays and Wednesdays as well as at Pure Cafe and OK supermarket throughout the week.
-Local restaurants, Via’s and Searles support the scheme by sourcing most of their vegetables locally.
-The wednesday GTT market which operates from outside Via’s restaurant between 10 and 12 welcomes produce from all six local school gardens, as well as the Genadendal Farmer’s co-operative, Boesmanskloof garden farmers and keen gardeners.
+Some local restaurants support the scheme by sourcing most of their vegetables locally.
+The Wednesday GTT market which operates from outside Pure Cafe between 10 and 12 welcomes produce from all six local school gardens, as well as the Genadendal Farmer’s co-operative, Boesmanskloof garden farmers and keen gardeners.
 The table is usually groaning under the weight of affordable, picked-that-morning vegetables!

 Change begins from within and it is the children who are most open to change.
 Sadly, for many children, this makes them vulnerable to negative influences.
 Greyton Transition Town, through both its environmental and humane education programmes, is creating ‘gangs’ that children want to belong to above all other.
 Humane education is critical to our work because it fosters the empathy that all children develop when young but which is so often lost, particularly in areas of disadvantage and need.
 Through learning to love and care for animals, children develop a sense of self-worth from where they are able to meet the world, their friends, family, teachers and wider community, with strength and compassion.
-We are very grateful to Andrew Rowan, CEO of Humane Society International, Tozie Zokufa, African Programme Manager of HSI and Louise van der Merwe of Humane Education Trust for sponsoring and supporting GTT’s humane education programme which is now being implemented in all six schools.
+We are very grateful to Andrew Rowan, CEO of Humane Society International, for sponsoring and supporting GTT’s humane education programme which is now being implemented in all six schools.

-Recently, monitoring and evaluation systems were put in place by a senior voluntary adviser with a Masters in Social Work, Debs Bloom, together with Prof. Dr. Patricia Lemu of Sao Paolo University and Dr Michelle Morters of Oxford University.
-This will enable GTT to fully assess the impact of the programme on levels of compassion and subsequent changes in behaviour of children receiving the programme.
+In 2016, monitoring and evaluation systems were put in place by a senior voluntary adviser with a Masters in Social Work, Debs Bloom, together with Prof. Dr. Patricia Lemu of Sao Paolo University and Dr Michelle Morters of Cambridge University.
+This will enable GTT to fully assess the impact of the programme on levels of compassion and subsequent changes in behaviour of children.
 Initial findings indicate significant drops in bullying and other negative behaviours and improved grades and performance.
-GTT has two full time staff on the programme, Annalisa du Gard, who teaches the programme in schools and supports teachers to do the same, and Tarryn Van Wyk, a former Veterinary Assistant, who supports the children in the wider community.
+GTT has two full time staff on the programme, Zynoe Patience, who teaches the programme in schools and supports teachers to do the same, and Tarryn Van Wyk, a former Veterinary Assistant, who supports the children in the wider community.

 Tarryn’s appointment has been timely as children have been encountering problems within their families and the community when the ideals they are being taught in the programme are not being practiced outside school.
 The children see dogs being kept on short chains, having no access to shelter or adequate nutrition and, worse, farm animals being kept in intolerable conditions.
 Tarryn works alongside Greyton Animal Welfare Society, the Dept of Agriculture State Vets Dept and the SPCA to support local animal owners and has initiated a programme of workshops to help backyard stock holders to offer a better life to their farm animals.